soasme/soasme.github.com/_posts/life/2017/2017-08-16-write-book.md

 years, I don't have ability to foresee what's going on.
 But I'm for sure one thing that I will get close to the things I'm pursuing.

-For years, I spent a lot of time writing tons of shit code and produce very little things.
-I'm not satisfying the result at all.
+For years, I've spent a lot of time writing tons of shit codes and producing very little things.
+I'm not satisfied with the result at all.
 I failed to keep my enthusiasm long and strong.
 It's too often I jumped into another project before I finished it.
 Side-project is some kind of poison.
 Some people claim you could get great benefits from building side